soheilasadeghian/Carboy/README.md

 ## System features
 * zarinpal payment gateway
 * Connecting to Mellat Bank customer club web service
-* Give GiftCard for Customer
+* Give GiftCard to Customer
 * Implementation of an algorithm to prevent synchronization of services

 ## Tools Used 🛠️